Edith Cavell: Repatriation and burial

-Cavell's remains were returned to Britain after the war, sailing from Ostend aboard the destroyer HMS Rowena and landing at Admiralty Pier in Dover on 14 May 1919.
+Cavell's remains were returned to Britain after the war, sailing from Ostend aboard the destroyer HMS Rowena and landing at the Promenade Pier (confusingly known as the Admiralty Pier during WW1 as there was already an Admiralty Pier) in Dover on 14 May 1919.
 Cavell's was one of only three sets of British remains repatriated following the end of the war, the others being Charles Fryatt and The Unknown Warrior.
 As the ship arrived, a full peal of Grandsire Triples (5040 Changes, Parker's Twelve-Part) was rung on the bells of St Mary's Church in the town.
 A plaque commemorating the peal in the church's bell-ringing chamber states it was "Rung with the bells deeply muffled with the exception of the Tenor which was open at back stroke, in token of respect to Nurse Cavell.”
 Deep (or full) muffling is normally reserved for the deaths of sovereigns.
 All the ringers were former soldiers, including Frederick W Elliot, formerly King's Royal Rifle Corps, who had been a prisoner of war in Germany for eight months.

 Her body was transferred to a railway van and lay in state on the pier overnight before departing from Dover Harbour station for London Victoria station.
 Becoming known as the Cavell Van, that van is kept as a memorial on the Kent & East Sussex Railway and is usually open to view at Bodiam railway station, though during October 2015 it was placed on display outside the Forum, Norwich.
 From Victoria the body was processed to Westminster Abbey for a state funeral on 15 May, before finally being reburied at the east side of Norwich Cathedral on 19 May, where a graveside service is still held each October.